TERREMEMBER/znbase/cloud/kubernetes/design/operator_design.md

 ## Cluster Settings

 ### Image
-Mention YugabyteDB docker image attributes such as `repository`, `tag` and `pullPolicy` under `image`.
+Mention ZNbaseDB docker image attributes such as `repository`, `tag` and `pullPolicy` under `image`.

 ### TLS
-Enable TLS encryption for YugabyteDB, if desired.
+Enable TLS encryption for ZNbaseDB, if desired.
 Default is disabled.
 You can use the TLS encryption with 3 GFlags, explained later.
 If you have set `enabled` to true, then you need to generate root certificate and key.
 Specify the two under `rootCA.cert` & `rootCA.key`.
-Refer [YugabytedB docs](https://docs.yugabyte.com/latest/secure/tls-encryption/prepare-nodes/#create-the-openssl-ca-configuration) (till [generate root configuration](https://docs.yugabyte.com/latest/secure/tls-encryption/prepare-nodes/#generate-root-configuration) section) for an idea on how to generate the certificate & key files.
+Refer [ZNbasedB docs](https://docs.ZNbase.com/latest/secure/tls-encryption/prepare-nodes/#create-the-openssl-ca-configuration) (till [generate root configuration](https://docs.ZNbase.com/latest/secure/tls-encryption/prepare-nodes/#generate-root-configuration) section) for an idea on how to generate the certificate & key files.

 ### Replication Factor
 Specify the required data replication factor.
 This is a **required** field.

 ### Master/TServer
-Master & TServer are two essential components of a YugabyteDB cluster.
+Master & TServer are two essential components of a ZNbaseDB cluster.
 Master is responsible for recording and maintaining system metadata & for admin activities.
 TServers are mainly responsible for data I/O.
 Specify Master/TServer specific attributes under `master`/`tserver`.
 The valid attributes are as described below.
 These two are **required** fields.

 #### Replicas